hekailiang/squirrel/README.md

 	2. *parent*: parent state machine of current.
 Set null for no parent state machine.
 	3. *type*: the type of state machine value.
 Set to *Object.class* for no need to be specified.
 	4. *isLeaf*: whether current state machine has child state machines.
 Set true for no child.
 	5. *extraParams*: Extra parameters that needed for create new state machine instance.
-Set to "*new Object[0]*" for no extra parameters needed.
+Set to *"new Object[0]"* for no extra parameters needed.

 	New state machine from state machine builder.
 	```java